wp-plugins/dynamic-featured-image/readme.txt

   - Settings Page to control various settings.
   - Shortcodes to make your life easier.
   - Featured Image Slider.
-  - Pro-level support on all forums, including the free forum.
+  - Priority support on all forums, including the free forum.
   - Dedicated email and chat support.
   - Access to more advance features and future updates for free.